OldManUmby/DND.SRD.Wiki/pages/15.treasure/default.md

 | 9th         | Legendary | 19      | +11          |
 |             |           |         |              |

 A wizard spell on a *spell scroll* can be copied just as spells in spellbooks can be copied.
-When a spell is copied from a the copier must succeed on an Intelligence (Arcana) check with a DC equal to 10 + the spell's level.
+When a spell is copied from a the copier must succeed on an Intelligence (Arcana) check with a DC equal to 10+the spell's level.
 If the check succeeds, the spell is successfully copied.
 Whether the check succeeds or fails, the *spell scroll* is destroyed.

 ### Spellguard Shield